- Shortness of Breath

 Food pantry and meal site needs - Please call ahead if you have a large donation or would like to leave it at the pantry door.
 Alternately, you can donate cash to UWSC's Virtual Food Drive, funds going to pantries ASAP.

-We know that a number of Story County child care programs have closed due to COVID-19.
-United Way of Story County is working collaboratively to figure out childcare for emergency personnel (medical staff, first responders, and other essential staff).
+Many Story County child care programs are now reopening after extended closures due to COVID-19.
+If you are still in need of child care United Way of Story County is working collaboratively to figure out childcare for emergency personnel (medical staff, first responders, and other essential staff).
 If you need care but are not considered an "essential" service, please check in with Iowa Child Care Resource and Referral below.
 They also provide Child Care Guidance in Response to COVID-19 which provides child care vacancies and closings, information on child care assistance payments, and much more.

 Child Care Assistance application- Child Care Assistance (CCA) is available to the children of income-eligible parents.
 Click the link to apply.